coreos/fleet/Documentation/using-the-client.md

     FLEETCTL_ENDPOINT=http://<IP:[PORT]> fleetctl list-units

+### Using etcd Authentication

+If your `etcd` cluster is configured with authentication enabled, use the `--etcd-username` and `--etc-password` flags to provide credentials to the command-line tool.

+*It is not recommended to use Authentication without also using TLS Transport by also providing the `--ca-file` flag*

 ### From an External Host

 If you prefer to execute fleetctl from an external host (i.e. your laptop), the `--tunnel` flag can be used to tunnel communication with your fleet cluster over SSH: